elmiko/elmiko.github.io/_posts/2016-10-11-oc-cluster-up.markdown

 recommended for anything approaching a production environment.
 This is purely for development, testing, and other isolated types of usages.
-Furthermore, I recommend running this type of setup in a virtual machine, or on a piece of hardware that aren't using for anything else.
+Furthermore, I recommend running this type of setup in a virtual machine, or on a piece of hardware that you aren't using for anything else.
 My reasoning for this is that the cluster command will install a bunch of things to your local docker registry and you may wish to avoid all that spam on a non-development machine.
 You have been warned.